-The ALTIBASE Stored Procedure (ALTIBASE PSM) provides control flow statements and exception handlers so that procedural programming can be conducted using SQL statements.
+The Altibase PSM (Persistent Stored Module) provides control flow statements and exception handlers so that procedural programming can be conducted using SQL statements.

-Therefore, using stored procedures reduces communication costs, and additionally reduces the burden associated with type conversion when different data types are used on the server and client applications.
+Therefore, using stored procedures reduces communication expenses, and additionally reduces the burden associated with type conversion when different data types are used on the server and client applications.

 All of the SQL operations required to conduct one business action can be gathered together and modularized in the form of a single stored procedure.

 Because stored procedures reside in the database server, when business logic changes, only the stored procedures need to be changed; there is no need to update client programs distributed among multiple machine.

 Sharing and Productivity